This the multi-page printable view of this section. Click here to print.

 Transfer time entries

-We provide two predefined templates for transferring time entries; Time entries and Project ledger entries.
+Two predefined templates are provided for transferring time entries: Time entries and Project ledger entries.

 Time entries

 This template transfers both time and resources.
 Once time entries are submitted, they are transferred to the External Time Entries table in the receiving company.
 This enables project managers in the selling company to preview the entries.
-Additionally, there is an approval flow included for informational purposes.
+Additionally, an approval flow is included for informational purposes.

 When time entries are posted in the performing company, project ledger entries are automatically created in both the selling and performing companies.